 Proper Seating

 To prevent falls and promote a safe environment, students should practice proper seating.
-They should always keep their feet on the floor.
+They should always keep their feet on the floor and avoid moving around a lot when eating.

 Asking for Permission Before Leaving the Table

-Asking for permission before leaving the table is an important rule.
-By following this rule, students can show respect for others.
+Asking for permission before leaving the table is an important rule that teaches students to show respect for others and avoid chaos in the lunchroom.

 Proper Use of Utensils

-Proper use of utensils is important to prevent spills and messes in the cafeteria.
-Proper use of utensils helps students develop good habits.
+The proper use of utensils can prevent spills and messes in the cafeteria and helps students develop good habits.

 Middle School Cafeteria Rules